ubihazard/steam-styler/README.md

 Press `Win+E` to open Windows Explorer, then press `Ctrl+L` to change location and go to `%APPDATA%\Microsoft\Windows\Start Menu\Programs`.
 Copy the shortcut you created into this location.

-Press `Win` (Windows) key to open Start menu and launch **Steam Styler** to modify the Steam theme.
+Press `Win` (Windows) key to open Start menu and launch **Steam Styler** to modify the Steam CSS theme.
 If Steam is running you should notice changes immediately.